Operating System Concepts Book Notes

-- Interprocess Communication (IPC) refers to the mechanism that will allow processes to exchange data (send data to and receive data from each other)
+Interprocess Communication (IPC) refers to the mechanism that will allow processes to exchange data (send data to and receive data from each other)

-- Types/Models of interprocess communication: shared memory and message passing
+Types/Models of interprocess communication: shared memory and message passing

 A thread is a basic unit of CPU utilization; it comprises a thread ID , a program counter (PC), a register set, and a stack.
 It shares with other threads belonging to the same process its code section, data section, and other operating-system resources, such as open files and signals

 A traditional process has a singlethread of control

 Most operating system kernels are also typically multithreaded.
 For example during system boot time on Linux systems, several kernel threads are created.
 Each thread performs a specific task, such as managing devices,memory management, or interrupt handling

 In Linux use the command

 ps -efand check

 pid = 2) which serves as the parent of all other kernel threads

-- Multithreading programming is used to improve
+Multithreading programming is used to improve